NoomStuff/JS-Polyrhythm/README.md

 Made by [NoomStuff](https://github.com/NoomStuff).
 Licensed under the MIT License.
 See [LICENSE](LICENSE).
-You are free to use the project however you want, but please consider providing credit when you use it.
+You are free to use the project however you want, it would be appreciated if you would provide credit when modifying, redistributing or showcasing my work.

 ---